orientechnologies/orientdb-docs/Java-API.md

 ### Object API

 It's the JPA like interface where POJO are automatically bound to the database as documents.
 Can be used in schema-less or schema-based modes.
-This API hasn't been improved since OrientDB 1.5.
+This API hasn't been improved since OrientDB v1.5.
 Please consider using Document or Graph API by writing an additional layer of mapping with your POJO.
+While you can use both Graph and Document APIs at the same time, the Object API is compatible with Document API, but it doesn't work very well with the Graph API.
+The main reason is that you should create POJOs that mimic the Vertex and Edge classes with sub optimal performance in comparison with direct Graph API.
+For this reason we don't suggest to work with Object API with a Graph domain.
+You could evaluate using Object Mapping on top of OrientDB Blueprints Graph API, such as [TinkerPop Frames](https://github.com/tinkerpop/frames/wiki), [Ferma](https://github.com/Syncleus/Ferma) and [Totorom](https://github.com/BrynCooke/totorom).

 API: [Object Database](Object-Database.md)